happyuc-project/web3j/docs/source/transactions.rst

 When working with smart contract wrappers as outlined below, you will have to perform all of the conversions from Solidity to native Java types manually.
-It is far more effective to use web3j's :ref:`smart-contract-wrappers` which take care of all code generation and this conversion for you.
+It is far more effective to use webuj's :ref:`smart-contract-wrappers` which take care of all code generation and this conversion for you.